 My son helped me prepare the fish, which included only a good wash down and cutting them in two with the biggest knife he had ever held.
 He thought the fish were beautiful with their blue striped iridescent backs, and was only a little put off if a bit of blood flowed out of the gills during washing.
 He’s excellent at salting as well, and made sure there was a flat white layer of sea salt in between each layer of fish.

+It was really quite simple to do and not all that messy, because the fish was very fresh.
 So far, there is absolutely no odor around the bucket, but that may change as the digestive enzymes start to break down the rest of the fish.
 Then stirring becomes important.
-We have a lot of wild animals in our area and I am interested to see what they make of this as time – and fermentation – goes on.
+We have a lot of wild animals in our area and I am interested to see what they make of this as time – and digestion – goes on.

 The plan is, first, to compare slow garum with a “fast” method utilizing a yogurt maker or crock pot.
 Then if we get good product, I’m going to make a whole variety of garums like the Romans would have used – oenogarum – garum mixed with different wines, another preparation mixing garum with must; oxygarum – garum mixed with vinegar and meligarum – garum mixed primarily with honey.
 I also hope to try several different herbal recipes used to flavor the garum for different foods.
 So, stay tuned – updates will be posted as add-ons to this post.
 (Words and photos of garum making by Laura Kelley; garum by Laura Kelley and son.)